GreedFall

 GreedFall is an action role-playing game developed by Spiders and published by Focus Home Interactive.
 The game is set in an early 18th century-styled fantasy setting and was released for Microsoft Windows, PlayStation 4, and Xbox One on September 10, 2019, and subsequently in a graphically uplifted and performance enhanced version for PlayStation 5 and Xbox Series X/S on June 30, 2021.

-GreedFall was met with a mixed critical reception.
-A prequel is currently in development.
+GreedFall was met with a mixed, but generally positive critical reception.
+A prequel, titled GreedFall 2: The Dying World, is in development.

 Gameplay

 The player, alongside other settlers, mercenaries, and treasure hunters, explores a remote island where the locals, who are fighting off invading settlers, are protected by supernatural beings.
 The game includes combat, diplomacy, and stealth.
 The player's decisions influence and affect the game's story, as well as the relationship between the different factions established on the island.
 The game also supports enhanced graphical capabilities on the PlayStation 4 Pro and Xbox One X.